gnosischain/documentation/docs/node/guide/README.md

 <div className='hide-tabs'>

-## Step 1: Review prerequisites and best practices
+## Step 0: Review prerequisites and best practices

 import InstallPrereqsPartial from '@site/docs/node/guide/_partials/_install-prereqs.md';

 <InstallPrereqsPartial />

-## Step 2: Initial setup
+## Step 1: Prepare Server

 import InstallInitialPartial from '@site/docs/node/guide/_partials/_install-initial.md';

 <InstallInitialPartial />

-## Step 3: Run an execution client
+## Step 2: Run an Execution client

 In this step, you'll install an execution-layer client that the consensus-layer node will connect to.